Our current virtual pelvic floor rehab program is oversubscribed. Submit your email below to be added to the waitlist for our next program.

 Dyspareunia is technically defined as painful penetration, pain during sexual intercourse, or pain on orgasm.
 However, there are a lot of related symptoms after childbirth, including vaginal dryness, vaginal tightness, vaginal looseness, bleeding/irritation after sex, and loss of sexual desire.

 There are usually two main culprits for these symptoms.
-One is low estrogen as a result of fluctuating hormone levels, which may be exacerbated by breastfeeding, and can lead to dryness and low libido.
+One is low estrogen as a result of fluctuating hormone levels, which may be exacerbated by breastfeeding, and can lead to dryness and low libido (sex drive).

 The second cause is pelvic floor dysfunction, which means that your pelvic floor muscles are weak and/or tight.
 The extra pressure on your pelvic floor from pregnancy often makes your muscles weaker, which is why leaking (incontinence) and prolapse are common.
 Sometimes weak muscles overcompensate and become tight.
 Also, if you had tearing, an episiotomy, or a c-section, there may be some scar tissue that is pulling on your muscles, adding to the tightness.

 Breastfeeding is a big risk factor, since it keeps your estrogen levels lower for longer.
 Lower estrogen leads to dryness and sometimes pain.

 Fatigue and stress have also been shown to be correlated with dyspareunia, but the relationship is less clear here.
 While there may be some psychological factors that contribute to the pain, pain also may contribute to stress.